Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 #### Provide useful resources for newcomers

 Newcomers always have the same issue as we had ourselves in the past: they are disoriented.
-Transforming them in autonomous user is critical to lower their defenses, it's the reason Travellers' Club is famous, it lets travellers collect books about the cities they visited, to visit them as they wish.
+Transforming them in autonomous users is critical to lower their defenses, it's the reason Travellers' Club is famous, it lets travellers collect books about the cities they visited, to visit them as they wish.
 In an Open Source project is not always possible to do what one wants, having a set of instructions is very helpful.
 It's like the concierge in a hotel explaining what to visit, where to eat and soon.
 It's nice and one feels welcome.

 One of the suggestions or activities I think are among the most powerful to boost engagement in newcomers is proposing them to read the documentation because: